esod/drupalseven-vm/docs/other/windows.md

 ### "Authentication failure" on vagrant up

-Some Windows users have reported running into an issue where an authentication failure is reported once the VM is booted (e.g. `drupalvm: Warning: Authentication failure.
+Some Windows users have reported running into an issue where an authentication failure is reported once the VM is booted (e.g. `drupalseven: Warning: Authentication failure.
 Retrying...` — see [#170](https://github.com/geerlingguy/drupal-vm/issues/170)).
 To fix this, do the following:

   1. Delete `~/.vagrant.d/insecure_private_key`
   2. Run `vagrant ssh-config`